Kendal Regency: Sport

-Kendal has a soccer club.
-That is Persik Kendal.
-Kendal Stadium is the Bahurekso Stadium.
-The Stadium is located in Kebondalem Village Kendal City.
-And some Volleyball clubs at the Krida Bahurekso Gym.
+Kendal has a soccer club, the Persik Kendal.
+Its stadium is the Bahurekso Stadium.
+The stadium is located at Kebondalem Village, Kendal City.
+It also has some volleyball clubs at the Krida Bahurekso Gym.

 Industry

 One of the Industries in Kendal is Kendal Industrial Estate in Kaliwungu District and Sugar Factory in Cepiring District.
 The Sugar Factory in Cepiring has existed since the Dutch era.